Ensuring a Safe Bite: Role of FSSAI in India's Food Safety Laws

 Understanding Food Safety Laws in India

 Food safety laws in India are termed as the regulations imposed by government agencies that have required standards as well as guidelines in terms of handling, distribution, and distribution of food products.
-These laws encompass various factors of importance, that ensure and maintain quality in terms of labelling, package as well and the store.
+These laws encompass various factors of importance, that ensure and maintain quality in terms of labeling, package as well, and the store.
 Most importantly, the main objective here is to take care of the consumer’s health, by avoiding any diseases or hazards that might put a consumer’s health at risk.
 It is to be noted that food-borne illnesses can be born from contaminated food, leading to life-threatening situations.
 And guess what, FSSAI introduces food safety laws, that have various aspects & include-

 - Food hygiene

-Food organisations and establishments consider food hygiene as their utmost priority and have stringent regulations in place to ensure sanitation.
+Food organizations and establishments consider food hygiene as their utmost priority and have stringent regulations in place to ensure sanitation.
 Within this, it usually covers guidelines adhering to regular cleaning, sanitising the equipment, and safe storage of food items, followed by inspections to ensure compliance.